halvaradop/configs/packages/typescript-config/README.md

 ### React Setup

-Import the React configuration using your `tsconfig.json` file in your project root
+Import the React configuration using your `tsconfig.json` file in your project root:

 ```json
 {